Africa Alive! – One of the Best Zoos in East Anglia

 Where is Africa Alive?

-What Makes this one of the Best Things to in Lowerstoft? – Africa Alive Review
+What makes this one of the Best Things to in Lowestoft?

 The zoo is set over 100 acres.
 The enclosures are large but the clever layout means you never feel miles away from the action.
 Even though we visited at an off-peak time there were still regular feeding talks throughout the day and we were able to get along to a few with no trouble.
 The central feature is a large paddock home to African plains animals including rhinos, giraffes, zebras and ostriches.